Software-Engineering-Group-UP/RSE-UP/chapters/welcome.md

 # Welcome

-Welcome to our interactive online course on Research Software Engineering.
-This course was created by the Software Engineering Group at the University of Potsdam, Germany.
-The contents of the course was assembled from different sources.
-As inspiration and main source material the [Research Software Engineering with Python](https://third-bit.com/py-rse/) by Irving et al. was used.

-We have incorporated all the material from the Merely Useful book adjusted or expanded them when needed and added additional topics.
-These include the chapters and sections on:
+Welcome to our interactive online textbook on Research Software Engineering!

+This book was created by us, the Software Engineering Group at the University of Potsdam, as reference material for our semester-long class on Research Software Engineering.
+The contents are assembled from different sources.
+As main source the fantastic online textbook [Research Software Engineering with Python](https://third-bit.com/py-rse/) by Irving et al. was used.
+We have incorporated, adjusted, expanded and rearranged its contents, and added some additional chapters and sections on topics like:

-- Licensing and FAIR
+- FAIR principles for research software
-- Requirements, Architectures and Software Design
+- Software requirements, architectures and design
-- Workflows
+- Introduction to computational workflows
-- Workflows - Snakemake
+- Computational workflows with Snakemake
-- Workflows - CI/CD
+- Workflows CI/CD

 Some of the tutorials used were taken from the [Carpentries](https://carpentries.org/) and adjusted.
-While the material will always remain a work in progress, we hope that using this course students and researchers will have a great experience getting into research software engineering!
+While the material will remain a work in progress, we hope that using this book students and researchers will have a great experience getting into research software engineering!

-The course is taught in person every summer term at the University of Potsdam by Prof. Anna-Lena Lamprecht, and this online, publicly available course material will be used by the students as reference material.

-Project assignment and course Schedule of 2024 term can be found on our University of Potsdam Gitlab instance [right here](https://gitup.uni-potsdam.de/seg/rse_course/rse_course_materials).
+For projects assignments and course schedule for the summer term of 2024, please refer to our University of Potsdam Gitlab instance [right here](https://gitup.uni-potsdam.de/seg/rse_course/rse_course_materials).

-The course itself concists of lectures and 2 project assignments, one individual and one group project.

 ## Why should you care about this course?

 Software is now as essential to research as telescopes, test tubes, and reference libraries.
 This means that researchers **need** to know how to build, check, use, and share programs.
-However, most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
+However, most introductions to software engineering focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
 Our goal is to show you how to do that, both on your own and as part of a team.

 We believe every researcher should know how to write short programs that clean and analyze data in a reproducible way and how to use version control to keep track of what they have done.
 But just as some astronomers spend their careers designing telescopes, some researchers focus on building the software that makes research possible.
 People who do this are called **research software engineers**;
-the aim of this online textbook is to get you ready for this role by helping you go from writing code for yourself to creating tools that help your entire field advance.
+the aim of this course is to get you ready for this role by helping you go from writing code for yourself to creating tools that help your entire field advance.

 ## Intended Audience

-This book is written for researchers who are already using Python for their data analysis, but who want to take their coding and software development to the next level.
+This course is designed for students researchers who are already using Python for their data analysis, but who want to take their coding and software development to the next level.
 You don't have to be highly proficient with Python, but you should already be comfortable doing things like reading data from files and writing loops, conditionals, and functions.

-You can either follow our provided [python refresher](https://software-engineering-group-up.github.io/RSE-UP/exercises/python_refresh.html) or if your already experienced with other programming languages you can also checkout out the python tutorials on [Exercism.org](https://exercism.org/) to get up to speed with the python syntax.
+To make sure that your Python skills are at the expected level, you can either follow our provided [python refresher](https://software-engineering-group-up.github.io/RSE-UP/exercises/python_refresh.html) or if your already experienced with other programming languages you can also checkout out the python tutorials on [Exercism.org](https://exercism.org/) to get up to speed with the python syntax.

 ## The Big Picture